 Can I have a baby if I have HIV?

 Yes.
-With the right care, HIV positive women can give birth to children without passing on HIV.
+With the right care, women living with HIV can give birth to children without passing on HIV.
 There are many types of medical interventions that can reduce the risk of mother-to-child transmission.

 How can we conceive if one of us is HIV negative and one is living with HIV?